MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-28-release-notes.md

 ## What's new in 2.8.1

 This release is deprecated and should not be used, as it was inadvertently a repackaging of 2.8.0.
-Please use 2.8.2.
+Use 2.8.2 instead.

 ## What's new in 2.8.0